DakotaLMartinez/oo_ruby/README.md

         1: from (irb):30:in `name'
 SystemStackError (stack level too deep)
 ```
 Ruby first looks for a local variable called name, and then if it finds it, will return value.
 If not, then it will look for a method called name, and invoke that.
 If there is no explicit receiver (fido.name => fido is the receiver of .name), then ruby will execute the method on `self`.

+Since we're already inside of the name method in this case, we're stacking up calls to the `name` method on top of each other.
+Ruby notices that this is happening and there's no end in sight, so it raises this StackLevelTooDeep error.

 ## Self Keyword